toowhite/CharmMM/README.md

   ![choose-fit](./choose-fit.png)
 - The default time interval to change background is 10 minutes, you can change by setting *INTERVAL* variable in *install.bat*
-- Run *install.bat* to install the script as a task in Windows Task Scheduler.
-- Run *uninstall.bat* to uninstall.
+- Run *install.bat* to install the script as a task in Windows Task Scheduler; run *uninstall.bat* to uninstall.
-- Run "run_silently.vbs" to instantly change wallpaper.
+- Run *run_silently.vbs* to instantly change the wallpaper.
 You might what to create a desktop shortcut for it ;-)

 ## Video demo
 //TODO